soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 namespace, meaning that you will only see that name to the right of a double-colon sign (`::`).

-The second `Html` lives in the _expressions_ namespace, meaning that you will see it where you expect expressions (we'll touch where exactly that can be in a moment).
+The second `Html` lives in the _expressions_ (or terms/values) namespace, meaning that you will see it where you expect expressions (we'll touch where exactly that can be in a moment).

 The two names, `<type-name>` and `<constructor>`, do not have to be the